Skip available courses

 To be able to progress and enrol in this training you must pass a pre-enrolment screen that requires you to:

-• meet the minimum requirements to be a Supervisor as set out in the Clinical Supervision Guidelines for Mental Health Services 2009
+• meet the minimum requirements to be a Supervisor as set out in the Supervision Guidelines for Mental Health Alcohol and Other Drug Services, 2023

 There are resources provided to help you answer the questions.